+Stand Description for Stand 27

-Description of Dominant Vegetation and This is a Northern Hardwoods cover type.
-It is composed of a mix of maples, white ash, black cherry, oaks, birches, basswood, pine and
+Description of Dominant This is a Northern Hardwoods cover type.
+It is composed of a mix of

-Successional Trends:
+Vegetation and maples, white ash, black cherry, oaks, birches, basswood, pine and

-Successional frends. hemlock.
+Successional Trends: hemlock.
 It is anticipated that this stand will continue to develop much as

 it already has for many decades.

 Riparian Area: 0 acres

 Stand History: This stand was once used for agricultural purposes in the 1800's.

 Logging History: This stand was cleared in the 1800's for agricultural purposes.
+There was

-There was a shelter wood cut recommended for this stand in the previous
+a shelter wood cut recommended for this stand in the previous

 management plan, but it was never implemented.
 This cut would have

 removed over-mature, mature, and defective trees to satisfy the needs of

 this stand.

 Forest Type: Northern Hardwoods

 Acreage: 3.2

 Size Class: Saw Timber

 Structure: Even-Aged

 Origin: Natural

 Stand Health: This stand is in good health and should continue to develop well for many

 years.

 Site quality: 2

 Timber Quality: 2

 Estimated Growth Rate (%): 2

 Disturbance: Natural

 Operability: Unrestricted